Skip to main content

 Contact: Frederik Hagelskjær

-Period: This project is ending 31.07.2024
+Period: This project is ending 31.12.2024 - extended into 2026

-I4.0 Feeding - MADE FAST Feeding
+I4.0 Feeding - Escalation on Part Feeding Activities

 A big advantage of simulation and synthetic data is the ability to virtually design and experiment before physical construction.
 This is especially beneficial when it comes to part feeding automation equipment as setup time and effort to build and test is the common inhibitors to deploy this type of technology efficiently in industry.
 This is whether it involves configuring a vision system to handle a new part variant, designing a set of gripper fingers to properly grasp a part, or designing the right set of orienting mechanism for a vibratory part feeder to always deliver parts in a specific pose to the subsequent manipulation process.
 Linking these technologies together on a common platform will allow us to investigate their synergies and demonstrate a holistic system utilizing all these technologies to solve part feeding tasks more efficiently.
 The aim is to make part feeding technology more available to industry especially in situations where production rate is not high enough to make dedicated solutions economically feasible.